 - Serve as is or garnish with pine nuts, sesame seeds, or more spices.
 Parsley would also be a nice addition.
 Store leftovers covered in the refrigerator up to 3-4 days.

-*Nutrition information is a rough estimate for 1 of 8 (2 heaping Tablespoon) servings calculated with 1 Tbsp oil.
+*Nutrition information is a rough estimate calculated with lesser amount of oil.